growthpods/sb1-6kejut/memory-bank/activeContext.md

 - Using the official @google/genai package for API integration
 - Using the streaming API for better response handling
 - Using the gemini-2.0-flash model for optimal performance
-- Adding strict guardrails to system prompts to ensure the LLM stays focused on job posting tasks
+- Adding strict guardrails to system prompts to ensure the LLM stays focused on job posting tasks only
 - Collecting email or phone when no application URL is available
+- Implementing a strict two-task limitation (job description crafting and job link parsing only)